I often get asked about the money tools and money apps that I use. Like what credit cards I recommend, or budgeting software, or how I invest.

 - Medi-Share insurance card (details below)

 This is one of my secret weapons.
-It is so simple and painless a 5-year can do it and if you ever buy anything, you will save money.
+It’s called Rakuten (currently a $30 signup bonus too) and it is so simple and quick a 5-year old can do it and if you ever buy anything, you will save money.

 The only 2 credit cards we use